Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

   ![Edit attribute assignments](/Assets/Screenshots/PIM/Settings/Attributes/EditAttribute_Assignments.png "[Edit attribute assignments]")

-   > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set.
+   > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set, see [Manage the attribute sets](02_ManageAttributeSets.md).

 4. Click the [SAVE] button in the upper right corner.
   The changes are saved.
 The *Edit Attribute* view is closed.